vinh123456789/EzHomeLab/docs/install-os.md

 - Finally, shut down the Raspi with the same shutdown command above and unplug your USB.
 - Boot up your Raspi again.
 Wait for a few minutes and access OpenWrt via your web browser using the same static IP you set above.

 Leave the password blank and log in to OpenWrt via the web interface, which is called `LuCI`.
-Don't forget to change the default password in `System > Router Password` and enable `SSH` in `System > SSH Access`.
+Don't forget to change the default password afterward.

 ---